Is Nextcloud the Best Zoom Alternative in 2022?

 We blindly put our faith in these tech giants.

-If your business is utilising a “public” video conferencing platform as a way of conducting internal meetings and customer communications if successfully hacked, cybercriminals can listen in and record your sensitive business discussions.
+Suppose your business is utilising a “public” video conferencing platform as a way of conducting internal meetings and customer communications.
+In that case, if successfully hacked, cybercriminals can listen in and record your sensitive business discussions.

 Every time a remote session takes place, you could be potentially sharing business information with hackers around the world.
 Even if you have security measures in place, using 3rd party applications becomes your weakest link, acting as a breaching point for cybercriminals to infiltrate your organisation.

-Open source is a cost-effective solution that enables your business to expand, and it is perfect if you don’t have the capital to spend on an expensive and specialised video conferencing setup.
+that enables your business to expand.
+It is perfect if you don’t have the capital to spend on an expensive and specialised video conferencing setup.

 Solutions like NextCloud allow you to create a virtual environment how you want it.
 You don’t have to read through an epic novel of terms and conditions that demand the right to scan your data so they can resell it for a profit.